FoxBarancewicz/developer-roadmap/content/pages/about.md

 ## What are the plans for roadmap.sh?

-The website started off as
-a [simple repository containing a few charts](https://github.com/kamranahmedse/developer-roadmap) for developers and based on my personal opinions but it could have been much more than that so I decided to expand it to a website where people can contribute to study plans with their areas of expertise as well, add more roadmaps, write guides etc.
+Today this website started off as a [simple repository containing a few charts](https://github.com/kamranahmedse/developer-roadmap) for developers and based on my personal opinions but it could have been much more than that so I decided to expand it to a website where people can contribute to study plans with their areas of expertise as well, add more roadmaps, write guides etc.